mithril-security/blind_llama_client/client/README.md

 To understand better which components and parties are trusted with BlindLlama, let’s start by examining what is trusted with regular AI services.

-To do so, we will use the concept of a [Trusted Computing Base (TCB)](https://blindllama.mithrilsecurity.io/en/latest/docs/concepts/TCB/), which refers to the set of all hardware, firmware, and software components that are critical to a system's security.
+To do so, we will use the concept of a [Trusted Computing Base (TCB)](./docs/docs/concepts/TCB.md), which refers to the set of all hardware, firmware, and software components that are critical to a system's security.

 #### Trusted Computing Base with regular AI providers

-We can imagine that an AI provider serves AI APIs to their users using a Cloud infrastructure.
-Then the parties to be trusted are:
+In the case of an AI provider serving an AI API to end users on a Cloud infrastructure, the parties to be trusted are:

 + **The AI provider**: they provide the software application that is in charge of applying AI models to users’ data.
 Examples of AI providers in the industry include Hugging Face, OpenAI, Cohere, etc.